|Guide||♦||8 Triplogs||0 Topics|

 At the end of Cumming's scientific investigations at Kinishba, he built a research and exhibition complex that he envisioned becoming the core of a model educational park.
 He hoped that in time professional and lay-people would come here to tour the ruins, relax under shade trees in a park, view Kinishba art and artifacts in a modern museum, and enjoy a contemporary Native American craft center.
 World War II, however, shifted funding priorities away from projects like this, and public interest drifted away from Cumming's scheme.
 Today, Kinishba is fenced off, deteriorating, barely known to the public, and visited by few.
 To the serious archaeology student, however, it represents an essential example of western Pueblo culture and is far from forgotten.

 A "Google-search" under Dr. Byron Cummings uncovers the remaining clues including rare photos from the 1930's showing the extent of the restoration efforts.
 I discover that Cummings lobbied continuously until his death in 1954 to have Kinishba named a National Monument similar to Wupatki Ruins.
 I've pieced together a series of "THEN" and "NOW" photos:

 b) Remains of the reconstructed pueblo circa 2006.

 This anonymous set of ruins offers a double-shot of history.
 The Kinishba site is thought to represent the zenith of western Pueblo culture prior to its abandonment around 1350.
-The excavation and restoration efforts led by Dr. Byron Cummings in the 1930's and their re-abandonment around 1939 shows how quickly ancient ruins can deteriorate in a scant 67 years.
-"Ghost of a Dream" I call it - just can't wait to get my copy of Bostwick's book on Dr. Cummings.
-Enjoy
+The excavation and restoration efforts led by Dr. Byron Cummings in the 1930s and their re-abandonment around 1939 show how quickly ancient ruins can deteriorate in a scant 67 years.
+"Ghost of a Dream", I call it - can't wait to get my copy of Bostwick's book on Dr. Cummings.
+Enjoy!